Costco opening day: What makes the NZ store globally unique

-Ahead of today's 8am opening, the Washington State-headquartered retailer which sells US$192 billion of goods annually showed last week how it has two things which make it unusual.
+Ahead of today's 8am opening, which sells US$192 billion of goods annually, the retailer revealed two things that make it unusual.

 Patrick Noone, the Australasian boss, said no other store had the distinctive red and white signs like those at 2 Gunton Dr, Westgate.
 The business had consulted widely before having the signs written, made and erected, he said.